 - 29. Over the next 12 months we will be benchmarking our services and performance against others and have invited the Local Government Association to carry out a 'Peer Review'.
-The review is scheduled for September and the review team will be made up of senior members and officers from other leading and comparable Councils and they will assess our progress in the following areas; - Review the various options to secure the financial sustainability of the Council - Consider the resource pressures for the Council and the implication for the delivery of non-statutory services and how the Council may manage these services in the future - Review the proposed plans for investment and commercial delivery - Review the extent that the Council has embraced organisational change and the use of e-technology - Review economic growth and housing and how the Council might deliver this - 30.
+The review is scheduled for September and the review team will be made up of senior members and officers from other leading and comparable Councils.
+Their remit is as follows: - Review the various options to secure the financial sustainability of the Council - Consider the resource pressures for the Council and the implication for the delivery of non-statutory services and how the Council may manage these services in the future - Review the proposed plans for investment and commercial delivery - Review the extent that the Council has embraced organisational change and the use of e-technology - Review economic growth and housing and how the Council might deliver this - 30.
 In addition we will be working with key stakeholders and current contractors to ensure that front line services continue to perform at a high level and can be developed in the future.
 Recycling, waste collection, street cleansing and grounds maintenance services will all be market tested for quality, environmental suitability, cost and performance.